-CONVINcE will address the challenge of reducing the power consumption in IP-based video networks with an end-to-end approach, from the Head End to the terminals, also considering the core and access networks.
-The partners’ efforts will concentrate on architectures, hardware and software design, protocols and basic technologies in the devices.
-In parallel to these activities focused on optimizing the power consumption in each part of the system, the project will run transversal activities on “Software best practices & Eco-design” and “Power & QoE measurements”.
-The project will also consider the use of new technologies recently suggested for energy savings in the form of Software Defined Networking (SDN) associated with Network Function Virtualization (NFV).
+Partners’ efforts concentrated on architectures, hardware and software design, protocols and basic technologies in the devices.
+In parallel to these activities, the project ran transversal activities on “Software best practices & Eco-design” and “Power & QoE measurements”.
+The project also considered the use of new technologies in the form of Software Defined Networking (SDN) associated with Network Function Virtualization (NFV).

-The CONVINcE project is built on three strong pillars (so-called workpackages) investigating power saving in the Head End, in the networks and in the terminals.
-In order to ensure an End-to-end approach for energy saving, another workpackage is fully dedicated to system architecture, power optimization & related business cases.
-Results coming from these four workpackages are providing input to a fifth workpackage in charge of building demonstrators and developing new tools for QoE and power measurements.
-Finally, results of the project are disseminated and exploited through standardization, publication and demonstration activities.
+The CONVINcE project was built on three strong pillars (so-called work packages) investigating power saving in the headend, in the networks and in the terminals.
+In order to ensure an end-to-end approach for energy saving, another work package was fully dedicated to system architecture, power optimization & related business cases.
+Results coming from these four work packages provided inputs to a fifth one in charge of building demonstrators and developing new tools for QoE and power measurements.
+Finally, results of the project were disseminated and exploited through standardization, publication and demonstration activities.

-Three architectural solutions will be developed in the project: Non-cloud-based architecture, edge-cloud based architecture and SDN/NFV-based architecture.
-The goal is to compare energy consumption with these three approaches and then deduce recommendations.
-Based on this approach, the project will answer fundamental questions regarding the end-to-end energy saving while guaranteeing to the end-user the same QoE with different architectures.
+Three architectural solutions were studied in the project: non-cloud-based architecture, edge-cloud based architecture and SDN/NFV based architecture.
+The goal was to compare energy consumption with these three approaches and then deduce recommendations.
+Based on this approach, the project answered fundamental questions regarding the end-to-end energy saving while guaranteeing to the end-user the same QoE with different architectures.